New Regulation of the Public Oversight Board – What Changes for Statutory Auditors and Businesses?

 Higher-quality and more reliable audits

-Under the new rules, your auditors will follow more rigorous quality control procedures—both within their firm and through BMP inspections.
-This is expected to make audit reports more reliable.
-As a result, third parties who read your financial statements (investors, banks, regulators) will have greater confidence in them, lowering the cost of financial uncertainty.
+With the new regulations, your auditors will follow more rigorous procedures for quality control—both within their firm and through BMP inspections.
+This is expected to lead to more reliable audit reports.
+As a result, third parties reading your financial statements (investors, banks, regulators) will have more confidence in them, reducing the cost of financial uncertainty.

 More focus on compliance and ethics

-Your auditor will carefully investigate any conflict of interest or other service that could compromise independence.
-This may mean that your company may be asked for additional information when the audit is accepted (e.g., a list of other consulting services you receive from the auditor, to ensure there are no breaches of the restrictions).
+Your auditor will carefully investigate any conflicts of interest or other services that could compromise independence.
+This may mean that your company could be asked for additional information during the audit engagement (e.g., a list of other consulting services you receive from the auditor, to ensure there are no violations of restrictions).
 Also, if irregularities or violations are discovered in your company during the audit, the regulation requires the auditor to address them with the appropriate seriousness.
-This raises management's awareness to correct issues such as internal control weaknesses, legal violations, etc., since it is known that even the BMP may ask for accountability on these matters.
+This increases management's awareness to correct issues such as internal control weaknesses, legal violations, etc., as it is known that the BMP (presumably referring to a regulatory body or similar entity) may also hold parties accountable for these matters.

 More informative audit report

-As a company, you will receive an improved audit report at the end of the process.
-For example, if you are a large company, the audit report will broadly include the key audit issues, the treatment of sustainability matters (if assurance applies to them), and statements on the auditor's independence, in accordance with the new requirements.
+As a company, you will receive an enhanced audit report at the end of the process.
+For example, if you are a large company, the audit report will extensively cover key audit matters, the handling of sustainability matters (if assurance is applied to them), and statements on auditor independence, in accordance with new requirements.
 This information makes your company's financial and non-financial reports more transparent.
-Investors and the public will better understand what has been assessed and attested by the auditor.
+Investors and the public will better understand what has been assessed and assured by the auditor.

 Switching to new auditors becomes easier.

-If for any reason you decide to change auditors during the process (it rarely happens, but it's not impossible), the regulation protects you so that the work done is not lost.
-The former auditor is required to share all documentation with the new auditor, so your company won't have to start over from scratch.
-This saves time and costs, ensuring a smooth transition without compromising audit quality.
+If for any reason you decide to change auditors during the process (it happens rarely, but it's not impossible), the regulation protects you so that the work done is not lost.
+The old auditor is obliged to share all documentation with the new auditor, so your company will not have to repeat everything from the beginning.
+This saves time and cost, ensuring a smooth and risk-free transition for the quality of the audit.

-If you are a large company that will be reporting on sustainability in the future (environment, social issues, governance), Be aware that from 2026–2027 the implementation of these requirements is expected to begin in Albania as well, and by the end of 2028 the BMP will have established quality control mechanisms over these engagements.
-This means that, when the time comes, your sustainability report will be subject to assurance by auditors licensed and supervised by the BMP, just as financial statements are.
-For you as a business, this is an incentive to prepare early: to secure ESG data collection systems and reliable reporting processes, since these too will be carefully assessed by external auditors.
+If you are a large company that will be reporting on sustainability (environmental, social, governance) in the future, know that the implementation of these requirements is expected to begin in Albania from 2026-2027, and by the end of 2028, the BMP will have established mechanisms for quality control over these commitments as well.
+This means that when the time comes, your sustainability report will be subject to assurance by licensed auditors and supervised by the BMP, just as financial statements are.
+For you as a business, this is an incentive to prepare early: ensure ESG data collection systems and reliable reporting processes, as these will also be carefully evaluated by external auditors.

-In general, for honest and transparent businesses, these changes bring added value because they increase the quality of the audit service you receive.
-A higher-quality audit can uncover weaknesses or errors that you can correct, and provide greater assurance to your partners that the financial information (and soon sustainability information as well) is accurate.
-Of course, you should keep in mind that auditors may become somewhat more demanding and procedural in their work (e.g., they may request additional documentation, ask more questions, or spend more time on testing), but this is done to meet the new standards and is in your company's long-term interest.
+In general, for honest and transparent businesses, these changes bring added value because they increase the quality of the audit services you receive.
+A higher quality audit can uncover weaknesses or errors that you can correct, and it gives greater assurance to your partners that the financial (and soon sustainability) information is accurate.
+Of course, you should consider that auditors may become somewhat more demanding and procedural in their work (e.g., they may request additional documentation, ask more questions, or spend more time on testing), but this is done to meet new standards and is in the long-term interest of your company.

 What should legal auditors keep in mind?